How to Create or Capture Value in Negotiation

 It seems that no matter what the other suspect does, confessing would be the dominant strategy in this game; you are in a better position confessing regardless of what the other suspect does.
 Therein lies the dilemma—the rational/dominant thing to do results in the worst outcome.
 Both suspects confessing would result in a sentence totaling 16 years, when they would both be better off not confessing and getting a year each.

 David Lax and Jim Sebenius applied a negotiation angle to this dilemma in 1992.
-Let’s take not confessing as a strategy to cooperate, while confessing as a strategy to defect (in the hopes that the other doesn’t confess).
-In negotiation, the choice to cooperate, that is to create value, would improve the overall result while choosing to defect, capture value, would result at a better result for the individual, but at the expense of the other party.
-This further translates into cooperating being to create value while defecting is capturing value, and the question of whether you should create or capture value arises.
+Let’s take not confessing as a strategy to cooperate while confessing as a strategy to defect (in the hopes that the other doesn’t confess).
+In negotiation, the choice to cooperate, that is to create value, would improve the overall result while choosing to defect, capture value, would result in a better result for the individual, but at the expense of the other party.
+This further translates into cooperating being to create value while defecting is capturing value and the question of whether you should create or capture value arises.

 Tit-for-tat is a cooperative strategy that political scientist Robert Axelrod picked in a game strategy tournament as the winning strategy, devised by Anatol Rapoport.
 It addresses the trap of capturing value that in the long run leads to the worst aggregate outcome.
 Besides you focusing on creating value, it maximizes the chance that your negotiating counterparty would want to focus on creating value as well.

 Tit-for-tat is self-explanatory: you cooperate in the initial negotiation and in the next round of negotiations, you choose to do whatever the other party had done before in an act of reciprocal altruism.
 When the other party chooses to create value in a negotiation, the next time there is a negotiation you would cooperate and create value as well.
 In the long run, cooperating wins over defecting—defecting would only give you immediate ‘wins’ but in subsequent rounds, you stand to lose more.